flyntwp/flynt-docs/content/guide/components/content-fields.md

     weight: 34
 ---

 The ability to add content fields is provided primarily by the WordPress plugin [Advanced Custom Fields Pro (ACF)](https://www.advancedcustomfields.com/pro/).
-Flynt provides the ability to register these fields at the component level within the JSON configuration file `fields.json`, so that content fields can be encapsulated within the component along with everything else:
+Using the [ACF Field Group Composer](https://github.com/flyntwp/acf-field-group-composer), Flynt provides the ability to register these fields at the component level within the JSON configuration file `fields.json`, so that content fields can be encapsulated within the component along with everything else:

 ```
 ├── flynt-starter-theme